Athens – Berlin – By Private Jet Charter

 The German federal police force alone has a huge set of laws and regulations.
 Individuals that enter Germany or come in contact with German citizens are required to keep up with a daily report of their whereabouts, carry a passport, and carry their identity card with them at all times.
 The police checks on individuals are further increased when they are traveling to or through Germany, for example by forcing travelers to show their passport, residence permit, identity card and stay within a city limit.
 If a foreigner fails to provide such documentation within a designated time, the police may demand them to prove their identity.
 During that time, they are only allowed to leave their hotel in the presence of the police officer.

-At the airport, visitors will observe the stringent rules and the obvious identification criteria at the checkpoints.
-Passengers arriving at Berlin’s airports will be required to maintain their identification cards on them and with them at all times.
+Visitors will notice strict rules at the airport and the clear identification standards at the checkpoints.
+Passengers arriving at Berlin’s airports will have to keep their identity cards on them at all times and keep them with them at all times.
 They will also have to show them to airport officials at the entrance to each terminal.
-As for the new flights to the capital, the passengers will be subject to baggage searches and may be subjected to additional security checks after they have landed at Berlin’s international airport.
+Passengers on the new flights to Berlin will be subjected to baggage searches and maybe further security checks once they arrive at Berlin’s international airport.
 The German capital has already installed strict security measures at its airports, but Germany’s increased security measures in recent years have also resulted in a reduction in human liberties.
 In September 2021, a decree went into effect that requires people to cooperate with police in cases of terrorist attacks, otherwise they will be subject to penalties of up to €10,000.

 Even with the adjustment in security procedures, flights to and from Berlin will operate on a regular schedule, and authorities are convinced that the changes will have no impact on the airport’s functioning.
 The airport will be closed after the last flights of the day on September 4, so that German authorities can arrange the new security measures.